dsager/dotfiles/README.md

 ## Notes

+- Restart gnome shell from other TTY: `killall -SIGQUIT gnome-shell`
 - Check if there are new dconf settings be be backed up
 ```
 dconf dump / | diff dconf_settings -